aregtech/areg-sdk/docs/DEVELOP.md

 </Method>
 ```

-In this example, 2 different requests `SomeRequest2` and `SomeRequest3` are linked with response `SomeResponse`.
-Here one request does not block the other while it is processing (i.e. in a _busy_ state).
-For example, when `SomeRequest2` is called and it is in _busy_ state, the `SomeRequest3` can be also called, and when servicing component replies with the response `SomeResponse`, it automatically unblocks both requests, because both requests are linked with the same response.
-In other words, the call of response unblocks all linked requests in a _busy_ state.
-In the generated C++ code, the request `SomeRequest2` has semantic `void requestSomeRequest2(int param1, const NESample::SomeStruct & param2, NESample::SomeEnum param3 = NESample::SomeEnum::Nothing)`, and the request `SomeRequest3` has semantic `void requestSomeRequest3(const NEMemory::uAlign & param)`.

 *An example to demonstrate a request with no response:*
 ```xml
 <Method ID="27" MethodType="request" Name="StandAlone">
     <Description>A request with no response.</Description>
 </Method>
 ```
-In this example, the request `StandAlone` has no response.
-It means when a request is processed, the service provider can continue receiving further calls of the request `StandAlone`.
-In the generated C++ code, the request `StandAlone` has semantic `void requestStandAlone()`.

 #### Responses

-The _Responses_ are replies to request calls sent from service providers (servers) to the clients.
-Each response is linked at least with one request.
-If a response has no request, it is ignored and never triggered.
-When a response is called on the service provider side, it is automatically triggered on the client as a callback.
-Any client can manually subscribe and unsubscribe on the response without calling a request.
-This normally happens if a client is interested only in the reply to a certain request.
-For example, when the client is interested in the result of a certain action and not interested which component triggered the action.
+Responses are replies to requests sent by service providers (servers) to service consumers (clients).
+Each response is linked to at least one request, and if a response has no request, it is ignored and never triggered.
+When the server calls a response, it is automatically triggered on the client side as a callback.
+As well, clients can manually subscribe and unsubscribe from the response without calling a request, particularly if they are interested in the result of an action and not concerned about which component triggered the action.

-> 💡 The responses are virtual callbacks triggered by system when appropriate reply received from service provider (server).
-The developers need to extend the generated `ClientBase` object and implement those responses, which request is called or is manually subscribed.
-For example, if a client does not call the request `SomeRequest1` and is not manually subscribed on the response `SomeResponse1`, the response `SomeResponse1` is never triggered for that client, so that there is no need to override the default implementation in `ClientBase` class.
-Otherwise, the client should implement the response.

 *An example to demonstrate declaration of the responses.*
 ```xml